Doctor of Education (EdD International) *

 About

-Advance your research skills with our International Doctor of Education.
-Equivalent to a PhD, it combines in-person teaching with remote research, empowering you to lead enquiry in your professional context and drive meaningful change in educational practice.
+Advance your research skills with our flexible Doctor of Education (International).
+Equivalent to a PhD, it allows you to use the title 'Dr'.
+It combines in-person teaching with remote research, empowering you to lead enquiry in your professional context and drive change in educational practice.

 Why study Doctor of Education (International)?